Fear Of The Leftist Cult

 The group was founded by wunderkind Wayne Hsiung in 2013, laying down roots in the liberal hub of Berkeley, California.
 Since it’s inception DxE has made inroads on its “Everywhere” promise, with divisions in over 20 countries.

 Wayne Hsiung has always been an overachiever.
 As a young man, he created himself in record time.
 Wayne excelled in academia and shortly after he left college, he became a law professor at Northwestern.
-Wayne was already an activist of sorts, but his “come to Jesus” moment occurred when he visited a slaughterhouse, walked out horrified, and decided to form DxE and change the world.
-It’s a seemingly virtuosic story of an animal savior entering the picture fully radicalized by empathy.
+Wayne was already an activist of sorts, but his “come to Jesus” moment occurred when he visited a slaughterhouse, walked out horrified, and decided to form DxE.
+He wanted to change the world.
+It’s a seemingly virtuosic story of an animal savior entering the picture radicalized by empathy.
 So why are people calling Wayne’s organization a cult and him a cult leader?

-One explanation is that it’s simply a radical group with a bold mission, so incendiary and so far ahead of its time, it’s being unfairly maligned with cult status by its own otherness.
+One explanation is that it’s simply a radical group with a bold mission, so incendiary and so far ahead of its time, it’s being unfairly maligned with the cult label by its own otherness.
 Maybe Wayne is more of an eccentric leader than a malignant one.
-Or maybe it has something to do with the perception or misperception of magical thinking associated with its goals, that are ambitious to say the least.
+Or maybe it has something to do with the perception or misperception of magical thinking associated with its goals.
+They are ambitious to say the least.

 A glance at the handsome website of Direct Action Everywhere makes clear the organization’s outward mission is to achieve the liberation of all animals in a single generation.
 A lofty and magnanimous goal, with great appeal for those who feel the movement isn’t progressing fast enough.
 How they plan to make this a reality is explained in the following video contained in their “about” section.
 If you skip by, know that the tactic emphasized is physical liberation or “open rescue” which is prohibited by law pretty much everywhere.
 I’m a little skeptical of any organization that puts its members in that kind of jeopardy, but I understand it.
 If you want to disrupt the system, it could be argued, you’ve got to make some sacrifices.